Search

 Buy SRECs?

-The State’s 3 investor-owned utilities (not energy cooperatives or municipal utilities) must pay into a dedicated fund, and these dollars are collected from ratepayers.
+The State’s three investor-owned utilities (not energy cooperatives or municipal utilities) must pay into a dedicated fund, and these dollars are collected from ratepayers.
 The utilities draw from this exclusively to purchase SRECs (according to specified state RPS targets) from owners of solar electric systems including those in cooperative and municipal utility territories.
+Utilities buy the SRECs in larger quantities through bundled contracts with Approved Vendors.
+These Approved Vendors contract with IPA and the utilities and package together all the SREC paperwork for many small projects.

 The value of each SREC has been determined by the State on a set schedule, in blocks of decreasing value.
 The sooner the consumer has a signed purchase agreement the more likely they are to obtain a contract for the higher value SRECs.